Heinoushare/Sabacc-Flask/README.md

 game.js uses Socket.IO on the "game" *namespace* to establish a connection with the server and communicate when the game is over.

 ### bet.js
+bet.js uses JQuery and Socket.IO to aid game.html in allowing players to make their bets in the betting phase.
+The JQuery show/hide functions are used to hide and reveal HTML elements, depending on circumstances such as the player and actions being taken.
+As bets are taken, bet.js sends betting data to the server with Socket.IO